azka-begh/terraform_begin/variables/README.md

 4. Any *.auto.tfvars or *.auto.tfvars.json files, processed in lexical order of their filenames.

 5. Any -var and -var-file options on the command line, in the order they are provided.
 (Highest Precedence)

+- Default value and description of a variable are not stored in state file.